|

 the local area.
 Superstat's greatest asset is hemostasis, but its rapid

 dissolution prevents any type of foreign body reaction.
+Place Superstat over a bleeding

 area, cover with a lap pad or gauze, and compress lightly.
 In two to three